Active Providers: log in to your account to access additional content.

 Q: When is the support staff available and what are DiagnosTechs’ business hours?

-A: DiagnosTechs’ business hours are 7:30am to 5:00pm Pacific Time.
-The Medical Support and Billing Departments are available between 9:00am and 5:00pm Pacific Time.
-All other departments are available during normal business hours.
+A: DiagnosTechs’ business hours are 7:00am to 4:00pm Pacific Time.
+The Medical Support and Billing Departments are available between 8:00am and 4:00pm Pacific Time.

 Q: What are the most common profiles that are ordered through DiagnosTechs?